 Choose one of the following:

 This course is an introduction to the visualization of form, thought and expression through the drawing process.
 Concepts are introduced by lectures, discussions, demonstrations, research, and assigned projects.
 Designed to provide a broad introductory experience, students will experiment with a wide variety of media, tools, techniques and subjects to develop drawing expertise and problem solving skills related to design and composition.
 Course work will be assessed through critique, facilitating self-assessment, and the growth of both a visual and verbal vocabulary.
 The focus of the course is to provide awareness of the full range of ways in which drawing is used as a tool for both self-expression and communication.
-(Prerequisites: FDTN-111 or equivalent course.)
+(Prerequisites: FDTN-111 or ITDI-211 or equivalent course.)
+Studio 6 (Fall, Spring, Summer).

 Drawing II Workshop: Topics